outisfun/hs-interactive-story-framework-2/README.md

           src: https://interactive-development.hsnb.io/2019-04-ellesse/assets/Ellesse6.jpg
           caption: optional caption
 ```
 !!!
-Important: All the layouts depend very much on the images and may not necessarily look good with the available assets.
+Important: All the gallery layouts depend very much on the images and may not necessarily look good with the available assets.
-Gallery as a module hasn't been thoroughly debug, so something might not work as expected, but I'll try to fix everything before I leave.
+Gallery as a module hasn't been thoroughly debugged, so something might not work as expected, but I'll try to fix everything before I leave.
 !!!
 To do (for me): A preview of all gallery styles.
 And maybe renaming prada.